Salman the Persian: Notable works

+Salman translated the Quran into Persian, thus becoming the first person to interpret and translate the Quran into a non-Arabic language.

 Translation of the Quran

-He translated the Quran into Persian, thus becoming the first person to interpret and translate the Quran into a foreign language.
+Salman translated the Quran into Persian, thus becoming the first person to interpret and translate the Quran into a foreign language.
 Salman is said to have written the following poem on his enshrouding cotton: